0Mamamia0/Lakka-LibreELEC/README.md

 3. Use Docker with pre-cached layers when possible
 4. Contact maintainer for alternative download sources

-**Note**: This is a personal fork focusing on Java and J2ME emulation capabilities.
-Stability and compatibility testing is ongoing.
+**Note**: This is an enhanced fork focusing on comprehensive retro and modern gaming capabilities.
+Active development with regular testing and improvements.

+## Development Progress Tracking

+### Build Status:
+- **Java Integration**: ✅ Successfully built and integrated
+- **FreeJ2ME-Plus Core**: 🔄 Package created, working on built-in integration
+- **PortMaster Support**: 📋 Planned for future releases

+### Contributing:
+This fork welcomes contributions!
+Areas of focus:
+- J2ME game compatibility testing
+- Performance optimizations for embedded hardware
+- PortMaster integration development
+- Cross-platform testing and validation

 ## Installation instructions